 This series is an experiment in changing perspective radically to see if it will help me move further toward the fulfilling life I want to live.
 I’m not recommending that this will work for everyone.
 I’m not even sure it will work for me.
 But it’s exciting to try something new, and anything that keeps me active in learning how to live well is worth the effort.
 So, back to the story.

 This became an inventory of the habits that had guided my life for many years.
 As soon as I thought of these patterns as a way of doing depression, I wondered how I could have missed it.
 Many of the problems that I had thought of as symptoms or impacts of an illness could also be seen in this different light.
-I recognized more than avoidance, or not doing something.
-Not only had I actively done things that to worsen my life, but I had also repeated them over and over again.
+It was more than the act of avoidance, or not doing something.
+I could see that I had actively done things that made my life more painful, and I had repeated them over and over again.

 At different periods in my life, I felt that the stress of my work was killing me, and I came to dread showing up.
 I realized I was handling assignments less and less effectively, even though I knew how to do the job well and had succeeded many times in the past.